Walton, Milton Keynes: Caldecotte

 Caldecotte (pronounced Cold-e-cot) is another district in the parish, that includes the site of an ancient village of the same name.
 It is also includes the larger part of Caldecotte Lake, an important manmade balancing lake that manages flood water on the River Ouzel just as it enters Milton Keynes.
 The lake is used by a number of local clubs for rowing and other water sports.
+The most notable of the fossils uncovered when the site for the lake was being excavated was that of an ichthyosaur, now on display in the central library.

 The place name is fairly common in England, and is Old English meaning "cold cottage".
 This refers to a resting place for travellers or other strangers on the road.
 The original Northampton to London road (modern Brickhill Street) runs nearby, just short of its junction with Watling Street (itself a major route in continuous use since Roman times).
 The village declined when the Northampton road was rerouted in 1728 through Broughton and Woburn to join the Watling Street at Hockliffe.

 Old Farm Park

 Old Farm Park is a residential area in the south-east of the parish.